datacamp/courses-introduction-to-python/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Subset and calculate

 After you've extracted values from a list, you can use them to perform additional calculations.
-Take this example, where the second and fourth element of a list `x` are extracted and pasted together using the `+` operator:
+Take this example, where the second and fourth element of a list `x` are extracted.
+The strings that result are pasted together using the `+` operator:

 ```
 x = ["a", "b", "c", "d"]
-el2 = x[1]
-el4 = x[3]
-print(el2 + el4)
+print(x[1] + x[3])
 ```

 *** =instructions